 Hemp Milk | 1-3 hours |

-Each type of milk offers its own set of soaking guidelines to best unlock nutrients and flavors.
+Each type of milk offers its own set of soaking guidelines depending on the hardness of the nut or grain.

 Make Your Own Nut Milk